-There's always been slow years in any medium, or even in a historical context.
+There's always been slow years in any entertainment medium, or even in a historical context.
 That’s just life.
 However, with the topic of anime for the last ten years or so, I have to say that quality products are down to a minimal trickle.
 The age of Akira has passed.

 Like any complex phenomenon, multiple factors are at work.
 But first I’d simply like to highlight what anime used to mean for me.
 I was born in 1989, so while much groundbreaking anime had already come out, it wasn’t really until 1998 or thereabouts that I actually recognized what anime was.
 You see, collectively we as a culture had been watching anime since the 60’s with Astro Boy and the 70’s with Speed Racer… but we all just thought that they were drawn weird.
 Even Voltron in the 80’s suffered with this assumption.